15 Types of Glands in Human Body & their Functions

 • Thymus gland

-They can also be differentiated based on their structure, location, and secretions too.
+Scientifically, these glands can be differentiated based on their structures, location, and secretions.

 Exocrine glands